ben0bi/unl0gin/README.txt

 This script does not check for anything at all, it just overwrites the given values.

+New
+0.1.1 -> 0.1.2
++ Removed some overhead.

-New 0.0.1 -> 0.1.1
+0.0.1 -> 0.1.1
 + Works now with FireFox.
 + Url Pattern in manifest.json can call different js files.
-They just have to have an unl0gin_siringe()-function.
+    They just have to have an unl0gin_siringe(tabs)-function.

 + No popup anymore.